craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Languages.md

 If you reach a 10, you gain a basic understanding of the interaction.

 If you reach 15 or higher, you understand the interaction as if you knew the language.

-As of yet, speaking a language you do not know is not possible, the two parties must rely on this system to communicate.